raycast/extensions/extensions/runcloud/README.md

 ### Search RunCloud Servers

 Lists and searches through your RunCloud server list by name using the RunCloud API.
 It loops throug every page and joins them together into one list.
-RunCloud API has no `per_page` option so this makes 1 query per page.
+RunClouds API has no `per_page` option so this makes 1 query per page.

-### Search Runcloud Webapps
+### Search RunCloud Webapps

 Lists and searches through your RunCloud webapp list by name.
 The RunCloud API only allows listing your webapps per server page and does not currently have a way to query for all of your webapps regardless of server.
 This command